benjaminion/upgrading-ethereum-book/src/book.md

 Finally, the first [`get_validator_churn_limit()`](/part3/helper/accessors#def_get_validator_churn_limit) validators in the list get their activation epochs set to [`compute_activation_exit_epoch()`](/part3/helper/misc#def_compute_activation_exit_epoch).

-On first sight, you'd think that the activation epochs of the whole queue could be set here, rather than just an epoch's worth.
+On first sight, you'd think that the activation epochs of the whole queue could be set here, rather than just a single epoch's worth.
 But at some point, `get_validator_churn_limit()` will change unpredictably (we don't know when validators will exit), which makes that infeasible.
-The current scheme is simple, if repetitious.
-Clients could optimise this by persisting the sorted activation queue rather than recalculating it.
+Though, curiously, that is exactly what [`initiate_validator_exit()`](/part3/helper/mutators#def_initiate_validator_exit) does.
+Anyway, clients could optimise this by persisting the sorted activation queue rather than recalculating it.

 |||
 |-|-|